 Note: Vertical axis measures the number of passengers per day.
-Demand grows at 5% (t=6-40).
+Demand grows at 5% (t = 6-40).

-Body annual demand between 365 days and between 2, since

-models can be easily adapted to project-specific needs (legal requirements, cultural differences, passenger density, intensity of use, etc.), and their costs vary accordingly.
+8 Daily traffic estimates are simply calculated by dividing annual demand between 365 days and between 2, since models can be easily adapted to project-specific needs (legal requirements, cultural differences, passenger density, intensity of use, etc.), and their costs vary accordingly.
 In general three size groups can be identified in the existing manufacturers catalogues: low-capacity trains (between 200-250 seats), medium-capacity trains (between 300-400 seats) and high capacity trains (more than 500 seats).
 The first group includes, for example, the ALARIS and TALGO units in Spain; the second group includes most models of the French TGV (including the THALYS), the Spanish AVE and some German ICE trains, while the TGV duplex and most Japanese units are in the last group.
-For our simulation exercise we assume an average value of $\bar{q} = 330$ seats.
+For our simulation exercise we assume an average value of $\overline{q} = 330$ seats.